 FINANCIAL ASSISTANCE

-Financial Assistance is available for those that qualify from a variety of sources.
-Complete a Free Application For Federal Student Aid (FAFSA) to determine your eligibility for Federal Financial Aid including Pell Grants, Federal Supplemental Educational Opportunity Grants (FSEOG), and Federal Student Loans.
-For details on all assistance available, see our
+Financial Assistance is available for those who qualify from a variety of sources.
+Complete a Free Application For Federal Student Aid (FAFSA) to determine your eligibility for Federal Financial Aid, including Pell Grants, Federal Supplemental Educational Opportunity Grants (FSEOG), and Federal Student Loans.
+For details on all assistance available, see our Financial Aid page

 Employer Assistance - Some employers may help pay for your continued education.
 Contact your employer to see if your employer offers any tuition assistance or reimbursement.